Stephen P. Long, FRS| |

 - To understand the limitations to C4 photosynthesis and the adaptation of the process to cooler climates.

-Director, Realizing Increased Photosynthetic Efficiency (RIPE)
+- Director, Realizing Increased Photosynthetic Efficiency (RIPE)

-Director, TERRA Mobile Energy-Crop Phenotyping Platform (TERRA MEPP)
+- Director, TERRA Mobile Energy-Crop Phenotyping Platform (TERRA MEPP)

-Deputy Director, Water Efficient Sorghum Technologies (WEST)
+- Co-Director, Water Efficient Sorghum Technologies (WEST)

-Principal Investigator, Crops in silico (Cis)
+- Co-Principal Investigator, Crops in silico (Cis)

-Co-Principal Investigator, A Modeling Framework to Couple Food, Energy, and Water
+- Co-Principal Investigator, A Modeling Framework to Couple Food, Energy, and Water